ATHENS: American College of Greece, Deree

-- Non-business major students may enroll in any course offered by ACG.
+- Students may enroll in any course offered by ACG.
 It is recommended that students enroll in on Modern Greek course; however, it is not required.
 Students should consult the ACG course catalog for more information on courses.

 - Summer: Students enroll in two courses and transfer back 8 NU credits.